Mangalore Airport to Coorg taxi service and cab fare

 Dubare Elephant Camp, Coorg

-Elephant Camp at Dubare is the project undertaken by the forest department and jungle lodges and resorts.
-Not just interaction with elephants, tourists also get mesmerizing natural settings consisting of lush greenery and refreshing environment to spend some memorable days.
+Elephant Camp at Dubare is a project undertaken by the forest department and jungle lodges and resorts.
+Not just interaction with elephants, tourists also get mesmerizing natural settings consisting of lush greenery and a refreshing environment to spend some memorable days.

 They can indulge in activities like a 45-minute bath where they are allowed to give bath to elephants in River Cauvery, feeding them with ragi, jaggery, sugarcane, banana and coconuts.
 After this, they can go on a 45-minute elephant ride into the jungle.

 Elephant rides for tourists are scheduled between 10 am to 12 noon and in the evening from 4 pm to 5 pm.
 If interested one can stay here as well at the cottages which are part of Jungle lodges & resorts.
 These cottages offer a comfortable stay amidst lush greenery and wild nature.

 You will enjoy your journey when travelling by taxi from Mangalore Airport to Coorg

 Harangi Dam, Coorg

 An interesting tourist spot, Harangi dam is situated in the Hudgur village near Kushalnagar of Coorg District.
 Built across the tributary of River Cauvery, the Harangi dam is the first dam that has been built across River Cauvery.
 It has a height of 47 meters and a length of 846 meters creating a marvellous view of forceful streams of water.

 A popular picnic spot, it is good even for a family outing where one can relax and spend some calm moments with his or her loved ones.
 It is located at a distance of approximately 36 km from Madikeri and can be reached without much difficulty.